We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before You Begin

-It’s vital to assess the type of plumbing you have before getting started with a toilet shut-off valve replacement.
+You need to assess the type of plumbing you have before starting a toilet shut-off valve replacement.

-• You may also encounter copper plumbing.
+- You may also encounter copper plumbing.
 Copper pipes are often joined to toilet shut-off valves through a process called sweating, which involves soldering the joint with a blowtorch.
 This isn’t necessarily an obstacle for DIYers.
 You can easily cut a sweated copper joint and replace it with a compression connection, avoiding the need to wield high-intensity flames and combustible gas.
-But, if you want to “sweat” the new joint, it’s best to go with a professional plumber.
+But, if you want to “sweat” the new joint, it’s best to hire a professional plumber.

-Finally, keep in mind that, like many plumbing projects, once you begin to replace a toilet shut-off valve, your home will be without water until you complete the repair.
-Make sure you have all the proper supplies before you start, so you can finish the repair as quickly as possible and get your bathrooms back in service.
-Your family will thank you later.
+Finally, keep in mind that once you begin the process of replacing a toilet shut-off valve, your home will be without water until you complete the repair.
+Make sure you have all the necessary plumbing tools and supplies before you start, so you can finish the repair as quickly as possible and turn your water back on again.

 How to Replace a Toilet Shut-Off Valve

-Depending on how well you know your home, you may have to do some hunting to locate the water main shut off valve.
-The valve is usually located in the basement but may be found in various places, including the laundry room, under the kitchen sink, or in a bedroom closet.
-You may even need to venture into your yard to locate the water main shut off.
+The water main shut-off valve in a home is usually located in the basement, but may be found in various other locations, including the laundry room, under the kitchen sink, or in a bedroom closet.
 Once you’ve found it, tighten the valve to shut off the water.

 Before you remove the toilet shut-off valve, you’ll need to drain the supply line to prevent the water remaining in the pipe from gushing out onto your bathroom floor.
 Open a faucet that is below the level of the toilet valve you’re replacing.
 This step allows excess water to drain out of the water lines above it, including the pipe that supplies your toilet with water.